Maine Army National Guard

 The Maine Army National Guard is a component of the United States Army and the United States National Guard.
 Nationwide, the Army National Guard comprises approximately one half of the US Army's available combat forces and approximately one-third of its support organization.
 National coordination of various state National Guard units are maintained through the National Guard Bureau.
 The Guard is administered by the adjutant general, an appointee of the governor of Maine.
 The Constitution of the United States specifically charges the National Guard with dual federal and state missions.
 Those functions range from limited actions during non-emergency situations to full-scale law enforcement of martial law when local law enforcement officials can no longer maintain civil control.

 Maine's Army National Guard units are trained and equipped as part of the United States Army.
 The same ranks (enlisted/officer) and insignia are used and National Guardsmen are eligible to receive all United States military awards.
 The Maine Guard also bestows a number of state awards for local services rendered in or to the state of Maine.

-The current adjutant general for the Maine National Guard is Major General Douglas A. Farnham.
+The current adjutant general for the Maine National Guard is Brigadier General Diane Dunn.

 The Maine Army National Guard is composed of 48 units spread across approximately 29 armories and is present in 26 communities in Maine.
 The headquarters is located in Camp Chamberlain, Augusta, ME.

 The larger units in the state specialize in: